FractalBlocks/Fractal/readme.md

 ## Getting started

-The recomended way is using webpack, please download the [Fractal-quickstart](https://github.com/fractalPlatform/Fractal-quickstart) repo (Comming soon...).
+The recomended way is using webpack, please download the [Fractal-quickstart](https://github.com/fractalPlatform/Fractal-quickstart) repo, this gives you all things ready.

 Or in nodejs, browserify, webpack like environments: